idsia-robotics/idsia-robotics.github.io/index.md

 # News

 ## Sep 12 2019
-The survey article "[The current state and future outlook of rescue robotics](https://onlinelibrary.wiley.com/doi/abs/10.1002/rob.21887)", which we contributed to, is now published in the Journal of Field Robotics.
+The survey article "[The current state and future outlook of rescue robotics](https://onlinelibrary.wiley.com/doi/abs/10.1002/rob.21887)", which the lab contributed to in the context of the NCCR Robotics, is now published in the Journal of Field Robotics.

+## Sep 4 2019
+[Neural Rope](http://www.neuralrope.ch/), an interactive, public art installation by Prof. Gambardella and artist Alex Dorici, is now live and on permanent display in the Lugano Station Underpass.
+The ML and software infrastructure was designed and implemented by our lab.
+The opening was broadcast live on national TV during the [2019 Swiss Digital Day](https://www.digitaltag.swiss/).

 ## Mar 22 2019
 Congratulations to our student Simone Mellace, who won the [Swissengineering](http://www.swissengineering-ti.ch/) [Best Thesis Award](http://www.fondazionepremio.ch/premiati/#2019) for his work on [Realtime Generation of Audible Textures Inspired by a Video Stream](https://github.com/idsia-robotics/audible-textures-from-video)!